 This page contains important information concerning the safety of your child when the weather causes transport difficulties or the school has to be closed in other circumstances where health and safety may be compromised.

 Adverse weather can make travelling dangerous to and from school, especially as Haslingden High School and Sixth Form is one of the highest secondary schools in Lancashire and on the edge of the Pennines.
 As many of our students and staff travel considerable distances to the school by car and by public transport, we are heavily reliant upon passable roads.

 There are three main ways in which we will attempt to notify you as soon as possible if we need to close the school:

-- We will send an email and text message to all contacts listed on our system who have parental responsibility.
-Please make sure we have up to date email addresses for all relevant contacts by checking Edulink.
+- We will send an email to all contacts listed on our system who have parental responsibility.
+Please make sure the school has up-to-date email addresses for all relevant contacts

 - There will be a message on the home page of the school website

 - We will inform Radio Lancashire, who regularly broadcast details of schools which are closed.
 Radio Lancashire broadcasts on 95.5, 103.9 and 104.5 FM

 Please note that we will only notify you in the event of a school closure; if you are not notified then you should assume that the school is open.
 Please do not telephone the school to check, as the lines soon become overloaded.